 To start, you can ease into a few balanced, opposing sidepulls past the first bolt.
 Then continue up easy but less-protected terrain.
 Move right to a large flake.
 Balance up, find the correct sequence of balance and semi-slopers, high step, find a combo mantel/pull/heel hook sequence and you are nearly done.
 Easy moves with a jam bring you to the anchors.
 Rap.

 This is my favorite 9 at N Table.
-Fat side of 2 stars...it is Table.
+It is on the fat side of 2 stars...it is Table.

 Myke, I took responsibility for the description, since there was no description for the route.